When you separate from the service or "get out" before you retire, you and your family may qualify for transitional health care options.

 While covered by TRICARE, you have minimum essential coverage under the Affordable Care Act.
 When you lose TRICARE, you'll be losing that minimum essential coverage and you'll need to make some decisions about your health care.

-If you don’t have new minimum essential coverage before your TRICARE or transitional benefits end, then you will pay a fee to the Internal Revenue Service for each month you don’t have minimum essential coverage.
+If you don’t have new minimum essential coverage before your TRICARE or transitional benefits end, then you may have to pay a fee to the Internal Revenue Service for each month you don’t have minimum essential coverage.